ttran9/tt-forecast-spring/README.md

 code cleanup and adding tests where applicable and refactoring if necessary.
     - Note: I'm aware that I should've written more detailed tests and more concise code if I were following TDD.

+    # What I learned:
+        - I need to be more careful while naming my "integration test" files because I misnamed this it caused for my tests to not be detected by Codecov's line coverage and my coverage was appearing to be much lower than it was.

 # Docker Information (for using the database in development mode)